airfanBG/WebApi-Group-One/README.md

 # WebApi-Group-One
 WebApi project
-This is Web api written on Web api Core 3.0.
+This is Web api using Core 3.0 framework.
 This is demo project for students project.